ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 #### Ways this space will grow

-As you grow in usage of the system, Explorer will host:
+As you grow in usage of the system, Explorer may host things like:

 - Your remote sensing alerts: logging, mining, airstrips and roads
-- Your views of the CoMapeo projects (both maps and media you share within it)
+- Your views of mapping projects collected using tools like CoMapeo or KoboToolbox (both maps and media you share within it)

 #### Customization